idefix-code/idefix/doc/source/reference/idefix.ini.rst

 ``Grid`` section
 --------------------
 The grid section defines the grid total dimension.
 It consists of 3 entries ``X1-grid``, ``X2-grid`` and ``X3-grid``.
-Each entry defines the repartition of the grid point in the corresponding direction (the grid is always rectilinear).
+Each entry defines the repartition of the grid points in the corresponding direction (the grid is always rectilinear).
 Each entry defines a series of grid blocks which are concatenated along the direction.
 Each block in a direction can have a different spacing rule (uniform, log or stretched).
 The definition of the Grid entries is as follows

 +----------------------------+-------------------------+------------------------------+